A game where nice people learn to become ruthless manipulators and aggressive negotiators.

 It never occurred to me before yesterday to write a strategy guide for The Settlers of Catan.
 Catan stands at the perfect midpoint between games easy to conquer (ex. tic-tac-toe, Nim) and games that couldn’t be mastered in a lifetime (ex.
 Chess, Bridge).
 Oh yeah, and it’s fun for the whole family.

 Why Settlers of Catan can be played virtually perfectly, but is still worth the effort to work at, is because it requires a combination of both “hard” math-y skills and “soft” interpersonal skills.
 I can assume if you’re reading this you’re familiar with not only the rules (if not, ….here) but the basic probabilities that guide decisions.
-For example, since an 8 is rolled 2.5x as often as an 11, it is worth roughly 2.5x as much to you to settle there, and if you end your turn with more than seven cards in a game with three people, you’ll make it back to your turn without the robber ruining your day about 58% (5/6 x 5/6 x 5/6) of the time.
+For example, since a 9 is rolled 2x as often as an 11, it is worth roughly 2x as much to you to settle there, and if you end your turn with more than seven cards in a game with three people, you’ll make it back to your turn without the robber ruining your day about 58% (5/6 x 5/6 x 5/6) of the time.
 However, the hard skills are not why I thought to write a strategy guide for Settlers, as that’s rather dry.
-I’m writing this to explain the social elements of Settlers of Catan, and I believe my background in game theory, bschool-style communications (BCOMMMM) and my sincere love for taking games to their logical extremes may help.
+I’m writing this to explain the social elements of Settlers of Catan.
+I might as well spill the secrets on my own terms as my friends get more ruthless and start to catch up.

 So, without further ado…

 Rule 1: Be Someone Who Other Players Would Be Satisfied Losing To